-The cogeneration plant is situated in the city centre and therefore most equipmetn is situated indoor and the buildings are designed by architects.
-The outer shape of the buildings show chestnut-coloured flames, which futhermore can be illuminated during night time.
+The cogeneration plant is situated in the city centre and therefore most equipment is situated indoor and the buildings are designed by architects.
+The outer shape of the buildings show chestnut-coloured flames, which can be illuminated during night time.

-The biomass (110,000 tonnes/year) is sourced within a radius of 150 kilometres and is based on three fuel resources: forestry products, residues from sawmills and clean recycled wood.
+The biomass (110,000 t/y) is sourced within a radius of 150 km and is based upon three resources: forestry products, residues from sawmills and clean, recycled wood.

-The performace of the AET Biomass Boiler was successfully tested by Bureau Veritas in 2015:
+The performance of the AET Biomass Boiler was successfully tested by Bureau Veritas in 2015: